grzegorzjudas/gettext-extactor/README.md

 **--name**

-Provide the name of a tagged template expression that will be looked for during extraction.
+Provide the name of a function that will be looked for during extraction.

 **--dir**